Walking football is 6-a-side football without any running, heading – and no contact while tackling.

 As the running stops older people from enjoying football, removing this barrier makes the ‘beautiful game’ accessible to all age groups.

 Walking football is a sport that can be enjoyed by people of any age.
 Typical participants will be in the 50+ age bracket.
-This sport has a social side, something many people miss from their younger and more active days.
+This sport has an important social side, something many people miss from their younger and more active days.

-This guide starts with a look at the history of the game.
+This introductory guide to walking football starts with a look at the history of the game.
 Next up, the rules and regulations are delved into.
 My Walking Football guide ends with a look at how you can get involved in playing and the multiple health benefits of the game.